IntentArchitect/Intent.Modules.Importers/Modules/Intent.Modules.Rdbms.Importer/docs/README.md

 #### Connection String

-The connection string for the SQL Server database you wish to import.
+The connection string for the database you wish to import.
+Supports both SQL Server and PostgreSQL databases.

 #### Test Connection